 Having been in business since 1949, Banner Life was given an A+ rating with A.M.
 Best and currently has over $400 billion worth of active life insurance policies.
 The same 35-year-old from our earlier example will likely be offered Preferred Plus rates of $41 a month and Standard rates of $71 with Banner Life.
+These are Banner’s million dollar life insurance policy rates.
 The same 45-year-old would be offered $101 a month with Preferred Plus rates and $171 with Standard.

 In business since 1907, Protective Life is another A+ rated insurance company.
-A 35-year-old male nonsmoker seeking a 20-year million-dollar policy will likely be offered a Preferred Plus rate of $39 a month with Protective, and a Standard rate of $86.
+A 35-year-old male nonsmoker seeking a 20-year 1 million dollar life insurance policy will likely be offered a Preferred Plus rate of $39 a month with Protective, and a Standard rate of $86.
 A 45-year-old nonsmoking male will likewise be offered $100 month for a Preferred Plus 20-year policy and $195 a month with Standard rates.

 SBLI is an A+ rated insurance provider with currently over $125 billion in active life insurance policies.
 For a 35-year-old male nonsmoker seeking a 20-year policy, SBLI is likely to offer him a Preferred Best rate of $38 per month, or a Standard rate of $69 a month.
 For a 45-year-old male seeking the same coverage, SBLI will likely offer a Preferred Plus rate of $99 a month and a Standard rate of $168 a month.